Homogeneous Fibrations over Curves: Elementary Obstructions and Universal Torsors

 \begin{prop} Hypothesis \ref{badhyp} holds for the following families: \begin{enumerate} \item smooth families of projective homogeneous spaces; \item Lefschetz pencils of hypersurfaces in $\P^n$, where $n\ge 5$. \end{enumerate} \end{prop}

 \proof It suffices to check all the conditions in Hypothesis \ref{badhyp} for these families.
 For smooth families of projective homogeneous spaces, Condition (1) is trivial and Condition (2) holds by \cite[p.
-232 Thm 3]{BLR}.
-By proper and base change theorem \cite[III.12.9]{Hartshorne}, Condition (3) is equivalent to $h^1(X_t, \O)=h^2(X_t, \O)=0$ for every geometric fiber.
-When the fiber is the full flag variety, this is Kempf's vanishing theorem for line bundles determined by dominant weights \cite{kempfvanishing}.
-It is easy to show the general case by Leray spectral sequence.
+232 Thm.
+3]{BLR}.
+By proper and base change theorem \cite[III.12.9]{Hartshorne}, Condition (3) is implied by $h^1(X_t, \O)=h^2(X_t, \O)=0$ for every geometric fiber.
+When the fiber is the full flag variety, this follows from Kempf's vanishing theorem for line bundles \cite{kempfvanishing}.
+The general case then follows from the Leray spectral sequence.
 Since projective homogeneous spaces are rational, in particular, separably rationaly connected, Condition (4) follows from the remark as above.

 For a Lefschetz pencil of hypersurfaces in $\P^n$, where $n\ge 5$, Condition (1) is trivial.
 Since the singular fibers of the pencil are local complete intersections of dimension $\ge 4 $, by \cite[XI, 3.13]{SGA2}, they have isolated parafactorial singularities.
 Thus Condition (2) follows.
 Vanishing of $h^1(X_t, \O)$ and $h^2(X_t, \O)$ gives Condition (3).
-Since every smooth hypersurface in $\P^n$ with dimension at least two is simply connected \cite[X, 3.10]{SGA2}, we get Condition (4).
+Since every smooth hypersurface in $\P^n$ with dimension at least two is simply connected \cite[X, 3.10]{SGA2}, we have Condition (4).

-\begin{prop} Assuming Hypothesis \ref{badhyp}, the relative Picard functor $\Pic_{X/C}$ is represented by a torsion-free isotrivial twisted constant $C$-group scheme of finite type. \end{prop}
+\begin{prop} Assuming Hypothesis \ref{badhyp}, the relative Picard functor $\Pic_{X/C}$ is represented by a torsion-free finitely generated isotrivial twisted constant $C$-group scheme. \end{prop}

 \proof